ethereum/devp2p/caps/snap.md

 - `reqID`: Request ID to match up responses with
 - `hashes`: Code hashes to retrieve the code for

+*This functionality was duplicated into `snap` from `eth/65` to permit `eth` long term to become a chain maintenance protocol only and move synchronization primitives out into satellite protocols only.*

 Notes:

 - Nodes **must** always respond to the query.